Using .Where()

 )

-Comparing the results from the first set of examples, it can be seen that there are much fewer jets, which is expected from looking at fewer events.
+Comparing the results to the first set of examples shows far fewer jets, which is expected when looking at fewer events.